 Catch a Bus

-Just a 40 minute bus ride for €5 (each way) will take you from the back of Centraal Station to right outside the entrance to the Zaanse Schans.
-To get on the bus, go to the back of Centraal (you do not need a pass to get through all those gates) past all the train platforms, and go up the stairs.
+Just a 40-minute bus ride for €5 (each way) will take you from the back of Centraal Station to right outside the entrance to the Zaanse Schans.
+To get on the bus, go to the back of Centraal (you do not need a pass to get through 2 of the hallways) past all the train platforms, and go up the stairs.
 Look for bus 391 and pay your €5.
 Then, hop off the bus at the last stop, cross the bike path, and make a left.
 You can’t miss the entrance and the museum!
 The stop is the end of the line, so you get back on the bus where you were dropped off.
 Convenient since we were trying to figure out where on the other side of the road the bus was.
 And stay off the bike path…please!

 Visiting the Neighborhood